Skip to main content

 • Trash Double Ignition.
 Towards the end of the game, Trash Double Ignition is triggered by cluing new trash cards, when the move cannot be mistaken for a Trash Chop Move (off-chop) or Trash Push (on chop).

 • Chop Move Ignition.
 A Chop Move Ignition is triggered by Chop Moving a card that could have simply been given a direct Play Clue.
-(It is only calls for one blind play, unlike the previous Double Ignitions.)
+(It only calls for one blind play, unlike the previous Double Ignitions.)

 5 Tech